How To Use Car Battery Charger Effectively?

 Hazards of a Frozen Car Battery

-Just as your car battery dies due to different reasons, it may also get frozen, if it is exposed to run on a chilling cold environment consistently.
+Just as your car battery dies due to different reasons, it may also freeze if it is exposed to running in a chilling cold environment consistently.
 The gas from charging expands and may explode with violent force and may spray acid shrapnel to a considerable distance.
 The gas gets trapped by the ice and cannot vent out.
 As a result, the battery case may get weakened.
 Therefore, it is essential for you to know how to deal with frozen battery balance.

 Reason for Freezing